zeniazuraiq/zeniazuraiq.github.io/_pages/teaching.md

 - Looking out at the universe: multi-wavelength astronomy \
 *Talk at SERB outreach program for class X students, IISc (Oct 2024)*

-- Volunteer at 42nd annual meeting of the Astronomical Society of India, Bengaluru, India, *(Feb 2024)*
+- Volunteer at 42nd annual meeting of the Astronomical Society of India, Bengaluru, India, IISc Bengaluru *(Feb 2024)*

 - Conducted Quiz at IISc Open Day 2024